-ATTIEX A 7.
-Municipality Coordination Coordination with municipalities regarding road clearing, downed wires, critical customers, etc. Through the Municipal EOC the LUMA local Incident Command Center (ICC) Municipal Liaison will attend all scheduled Situation Report (SITREP) meetings.
+7. Municipality Coordination Coordination with municipalities regarding road clearing, downed wires, critical customers, etc. Through the Municipal EOC the LUMA local Incident Command Center (ICC) Municipal Liaison will attend all scheduled Situation Report (SITREP) meetings.
 The Liaison will be the conduit for ICC information and requests.
 To track, the Municipal EOC must be activated so that all requests flow through it.
-LUMA's ICC Municipal Liaison will attend all scheduled SITREP meetings.
-8. Municipal EOC Coordination Puerto Rico Commonwealth/Federal EO Coordination Coordination with municipal Puerto Rico Commonwealth and Federal EOCs.
-Through the Commonwealth and Federal EOCs the LUMA Liaisons will attend all scheduled meetings.
+LUMA'S ICC Municipal Liaison will attend all O. Marrisinal FOO Os andination scheduled SITREP meetings.
+0.0 Coordination with municipal Puerto Rico Commonwealth and Federal EOCs.
+Puerto Rico Commonwealth/Federal EOC Through the Commonwealth and Federal EOCs the LUMA Liaisons will attend all scheduled meetings.
 The Liaison will be the conduit for ICC information and requests.
-To track activity, the State and Federal EOCs must be activated and not a request from O Hallita Consulination elected officials.
-9. Utility Coordination Coordination with other utilities Establish contact points between utilities. (communications, water, etc.) Establish contact points between utilities.
-10. Safety December of the incidents and include in each Measure of any employee or contractor injured doing hazard work during storm/outage and restoration.
+To track activity, the State and Federal EOCs must be activated and not a request from elected officials.
+C Goordination 9.
+Utility Coordination Coordination with other utilities (communications, water, etc.) Establish contact points between utilities.
+10. Safety Measure of any employee or contractor injured doing hazard work during storm/outage and restoration.
 Record safety incidents and include in safety report per LUMA Health Safety Environment & Quality (HSE&Q) standard.
 11. Mutual Assistance Crew requests made through all sources of mutual assistance or other pre negotiated contracts with utility service providers.
 Three (3) days prior to a forecasted event occurring (when the event allows that much warning time), LUMA will complete a damage prediction to determine the requirements for on and off island mutual aid/pre-negotiated contracts with other utility service providers.
 LUMA will activate the required resources and place them on standby until the damage assessment is completed.
-After the initial damage assessment is completed, the requests for mutual assistance or other utility service provider crews will be made as follows: Within 70 hours, 40% of crews After 120 hours, 80% of committed mutual aid and other utility service provider crews will be requested 10.0 11.0 12.
-Call Answer Rates Customer calls answered by TBD depending properly staffed call centers (use of IVR and other technology is an acceptable solution). on size of major event.
+After the initial damage assessment is completed, the requests for mutual assistance or other utility service provider crews will be made as follows: Within 70 hours, 40% of crews After 120 hours, 80% of committed mutual aid and other utility service provider crews will be requested.
+12. Call Answer Rates Customer calls answered by TBD depending properly staffed call centers (use of IVR and other technology is an acceptable solution). on size of major event.
 13. Web Availability Company's website, specifically the section pertaining to outage impact and restoration, must be available around the clock during a major storm event and information must be updated hourly until final restoration.
 In the event that no new information is available, the website must display the last time and date that information was updated.
-The website and/or section pertaining to outage impact and restoration may be taken offline for a short period during off-peak hours to perform system 14.
-PREB and Administrator (PS 3A) Reporting Provide storm event information to PREB and Administrator in accordance with LUMA's Electric Outage Management System (OMS) guideline requirements to be established in the ERP for LUMA.
-15. Customer Communications Information to be updated every 24 hrs.
-Availability of press releases, text messaging, email and social media.
-16. Outgoing message on telep hone line Recorded message providing callers with outage information is updated within two hours of communication of press releases.
+The website and/or section pertaining to outage impact and restoration may be taken offline for a short period during off-peak hours to perform system maintenance.
+14. PREB and Administrator (PS 3A) Reporting Provide storm event information to PREB and Administrator in accordance with LUMA's Electric Outage Management System (OMS) guideline requirements to be established in the ERP for LUMA.
+Information to be updated every 24 hrs.
+15. Customer Communications Availability of press releases, text messaging, email and social media.
+16. Outgoing message on telephone line Recorded message providing callers with outage information is updated within two hours of communication of press releases.
 Available at Service Commencement Date.
-IVR will be managed in
+IVR will be managed in house.